-Other nonsensitive data—such as relative location of clients and APs, mobility of clients between APs and controllers, and similar variables—need to be kept intact in order to feed meaningful data to the Cisco AI Network Analytics engines.
+Other nonsensitive data - such as the relative location of clients and APs, mobility of clients between APs and controllers, and similar variables - need to be kept intact in order to feed meaningful data to the Cisco AI Network Analytics engines.

 The anonymization scheme used is based on strong encryption.
-Every bit of sensitive data is run through an AES-based encryption function using a strong key that is generated, managed, and archived by the customer on premises (it is kept in the secure store of Cisco DNA Center).
-The original data is replaced with the encrypted version before being sent to the Cisco AI Network Analytics cloud.
+Every bit of sensitive data is run through an AES-based encryption function using a strong key that is generated, managed, and archived by the customer on-premises (it is kept in the secure storage of Cisco DNA Center).
+The original data is replaced with the encrypted version before being sent to the Cisco AI Network Analytics cloud

 Once the output data (results, alerts, visualization, etc.) comes back from the platform cloud to be displayed in the Cisco DNA Center UI in the user’s browser, it is run by a local UI proxy through a de-anonymization process that decrypts the anonymized values and restores the original data as needed.
 The user is then presented with relevant names, IDs, addresses, and other such information, even though the analytics were done using anonymized versions of those items.

 Cisco AI Network Analytics is part of the Cisco DNA Advantage software license for Cisco DNA Center.
 It is provided as an additional component that seamlessly blends in with the Cisco DNA Assurance user interface.
 The solution provides advanced ML-generated insights and issues, along with the visualization tools required for analysing, troubleshooting, and reacting to the issues raised by the ML engines.